-NOTE: If you import a bundle that was created with a different source HC mode than currently in use.
+NOTE: If you import a bundle that was created with a different source HC mode than currently in use, Helix Native will attempt to translate its presets mode than currently in use.
 Helix Native will attempt to translate its presets for the current HC mode.
 (See "Preset Translation" on page 15.)